Advice on sowing herb seeds for homegrown food flavours

 Keep your herbs to hand by hanging near the kitchen door in a stylish hanging basket (Lime, Greek and Sweet Thai basils pictured).
 To grow herbs in a hanging basket, head to our helpful how to guide for more details.

 Herb gardens and borders

 If you’re planning a herb garden or border, consider how the herbs will be arranged first before planting.
 We recommend a mix of annuals (those that grow for one season), perennials (plants that come back each year) and shrubs (whose structure will remain throughout winter and add interest when everything else has gone over).
 Growing a combination of all in one place will give you the best of all worlds: the convenience of trusty favourites that grow year after year, with the flexibility of choosing interesting new varieties to fill any gaps.

 Most herbs can be grown together in the same container or bed, just always keep in mind how big they will grow.
-Only mint, which grows invasively with its roots and can quickly overwhelm a planting area, is best kept on its own.
+Only mint, which can quickly overwhelm a planting area, is best kept on its own.

 Create 'structure' with shrubs such as lavender, rosemary, bay and sage.
 Plant herbs that will grow very tall and will eventually spread out, such as fennel and dill, at the back of the herb garden and shorter herbs at the front.
 Use all other herbs to fill the remaining gaps, bearing in mind their eventual height and spread.

 And ensure you can access all of your herbs easily, so that you don’t have to trample across the soil every time you want to get to them.